finos/FDC3/docs/api-bridging/spec.md

 * Adjust pseudocode for bridge message handling for cases where we receive a timeout but already have partial responses to process.
 * Exempted PrivateChannels from some cases where bridge messages are not normally generated (but should be for PrivateChannels).
 * Classified message exchanges by type.
-* Completed message exchanges for broadcast, findIntent, findIntentsForContext and raiseIntent.
+* Completed message exchanges for broadcast, findIntent, findIntentsForContext, raiseIntent, open & findInstances.
 * Added advice on whether other agents report to users on connect/disconnect events?
 (SHOULD)
 * Added/consolidated advice on handling error responses from Desktop Agents in Messaging protocol section